pyeventsourcing/eventsourcing/docs/topics/persistence.rst

     process_recorder.create_table()

-The library also includes in the :mod:`~eventsourcing.popo` module recorders that use "plain old Python objects", which simply keep stored events in a data structure in memory, and provides the fastest alternative for rapid development of event sourced applications (~4x faster than using SQLite, and ~20x faster than using PostgreSQL).
+The library module :mod:`~eventsourcing.popo` has recorders that use "plain old Python objects", which simply keep stored events in a data structure in memory, and provides the fastest alternative for rapid development of event sourced applications.
+It ~4x faster than using SQLite, and ~20x faster than using PostgreSQL.
+This is the default module used by application classes.

-Recorders compatible with this version of the library for popular ORMs such as SQLAlchemy and Django, specialist event stores such as EventStoreDB and AxonDB, and NoSQL databases such as DynamoDB and MongoDB are forthcoming.
+Recorders compatible with this version of the library for popular ORMs such as SQLAlchemy and Django, specialist event stores such as EventStoreDB and AxonDB, and NoSQL databases such as DynamoDB and MongoDB are either available or forthcoming.

 .. _Store: